-To see inside the 2016 Bottled Wasp, left/right click on or scroll through the image below.
+To see inside the 2019 Bottled Wasp scroll through the image below.

 You can download a printable double-sided A5 flier for next year's Bottled Wasp here.

 We dedicate the 2019 Bottled Wasp to our fallen comrade Anna Campbell (Hêlîn Qaraçox), who was killed in an air strike in Afrín on March 18, 2018 whilst defending the Rojava autonomous region from a Turkish military incursion.
 Rest In Power Anna.

 The Bottled Wasp Pocket Diary is a not-for-profit prisoner support fundraising project that was officially launched by Brighton Anarchist Black Cross and associates at the 2012 London Anarchist Bookfair.
 Our plan is to create a long-term stable income for prisoner support activities, delivering a publishing template that can be used by a hopefully independent self-sustaining collective that will go on to produce the diary in future years.